-The City's Policy on purchasing goods and services encourages local business in the purchasing and tendering process.
+The City's Policy 2.5.7 Purchasing Goods and Services encourages local business in the purchasing and tendering process and has been applied and incorporated into the selection criteria.
 Glenbourne Nominees T/As Business Interiors are located in Osborne Park, which is within the Region.
-The recommended tenderer, Dawn Express Construction Pty Ltd, is located in East Perth, which is not within either the City or the Region.
+The recommended tenderer, Dawn Express Construction Pty Ltd, is located in East Perth, which is within neither the City nor the Region.